aviart/gd-star-rating/readme.txt

 * Activate the plugin through the 'Plugins' menu in WordPress
 * Check all the plugin and plugin widgets settings before using the plugin.

-= WordPress 2.5.x =
-* plugin doesn't require any more changes.

-= WordPress 2.6.x and newer  =
+= Advanced Installation  =
 * if you don't change location of `wp-content` folder, then you don't need to make any more changes.
-* if your `wp-content` folder is moved out of WordPress web location, then you must edit `config.php` file and set value with exact location of `wp-content` file for `STARRATING_WPCONFIG` in line 3.
-Without this some plugin feature will not work.
+* if your `wp-content` folder is moved out of WordPress web location, then you must edit plugins `config.php` file and set value with exact location of `wp-load.php` file for global constant `STARRATING_WPLOAD` in line 8.
+Without this most of the features, including saving votes, will not work.

 == Frequently Asked Questions ==